leapmotion/os-controls/src/components/library/README.md

   * FrameBufferObject
     ~ FrameBufferObject
     ~ RenderBuffer
-  * Buffer
+  * BufferObject
-    ~ Buffer -- abstracts the concept of an OpenGL buffer object
+    ~ BufferObject -- abstracts the concept of an OpenGL buffer object
   * VertexBuffer (depends on C++11)
     ~ VertexAttribute -- abstracts the concept of an OpenGL vertex attribute ~ VertexBuffer -- abstracts the concept of an OpenGL vertex buffer object